GrammaTech/gtirb-stack-stamp/README.md

 On function entry, rsp points to the return address, so the indirect access [rsp] will access the return address.
 We want to encode all 8 bytes of the return address, but there is no 64-bit immediate version of xor, so we will do it with two instructions, 4 bytes each.
-Since XOR is symetric, the same instructions will decode the return address on exit.
+Since XOR is symmetric, the same instructions will decode the return address on exit.

   xorl 00112233, [rsp-8]